SeeedDocument/Grove-Sunlight_Sensor/Grove-Sunlight_Sensor.md

 **Download**

-Click here to download the library and decompress it to any libraries folders of Arduino,
+Click [here](https://github.com/SeeedDocument/Grove-Sunlight_Sensor/raw/master/res/Grove_Sunlight_Sensor-master.zip) to download the library and decompress it to any libraries folders of Arduino.

 You will notice there's "-master" in the end of the library name, just remove it.